St. James-Assiniboia: History

 The area grew rapidly from 1945 to 1970 with the construction of the Silver Heights and Birchwood subdivisions in the 1940s and 1950s, and Westwood, Crestview, and St. Charles in the 1960s.
 In 1956, the RM of St. James became the City of St. James.
 The first council for the new city met on that year on April 17, with T. D. Findlay as mayor.

 The late 1960s saw the three communities of Assiniboia, Brooklands, and St. James finally join together again: in 1967, Brooklands was merged into St. James, followed in 1968 by the RM of Assiniboia merging with St. James to form the City of St. James-Assiniboia.
 The first council for the new City of St. James-Assiniboia met on 7 January 1969, with Alfred William Hanks as mayor.

+Map showing the former boundaries of the City of St. James-Assiniboia.

 In 1972, the City of St. James-Assiniboia was dissolved and formally amalgamated with the City of Winnipeg and 11 other municipalities to create a unicity.

 As the community was developed, by the early 1970s, as far as the Perimeter Highway (Winnipeg's unofficial urban limit), St. James has seen very little development since that time.
 From 1971 to 2001, the population declined from 66,150 to 58,590 (as per Statistics Canada).
 The population further declined to 57,855 as of the 2006 census.
 However, by the 2011 census, it had increased to 61,764.

 The City of Winnipeg Archives holds the St. James-Assiniboia Fonds, which includes by-laws and minutes.